matt-duyst/Yale-Masters-Thesis/README.md

 DeepLabv3+ was selected for its ability to generate high-resolution segmentation maps by combining multi-scale contextual information and fine-grained details.
 The architecture’s key components include:

-- #### Encoder Module
-  Features are extracted using ResNet50 as the backbone network, pre-trained on ImageNet.
+- **Encoder Module:** Features are extracted using ResNet50 as the backbone network, pre-trained on ImageNet.
 The encoder utilizes atrous convolutions with varying dilation rates in the Atrous Spatial Pyramid Pooling (ASPP) module to capture multi-scale contextual features.

-- #### Decoder Module with Skip Connections
-    The decoder refines segmentation maps by merging high-level features from the ASPP module with low-level features from earlier layers of the encoder.
+- **Decoder Module with Skip Connections:** The decoder refines segmentation maps by merging high-level features from the ASPP module with low-level features from earlier layers of the encoder.
 Skip connections recover granular details, enhancing object delineation.

-- #### Output
-  The final segmentation map assigns a class label to each pixel, predicting XCH<sub>4</sub> emission boundaries based on the input features.
+- **Output:** The final segmentation map assigns a class label to each pixel, predicting XCH<sub>4</sub> emission boundaries based on the input features.

 ### Training Process